opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 - `bioreactors_minute`: logs aggregated by minute (CQ on `bioreactors`)
 - `bioreactors_hour`: logs aggregated by hour (CQ on `bioreactors`)
 - `bioreactors_day`: logs aggregated by day (CQ on `bioreactors`)
+- `bioreactors_debug`: debug messages of the past 30 days, contains 1 measurement called `logs`

 The measurements in these databases have the format `bio_<bioreactorID>`.

+The file [`startup.iql`](./layouts/startup.iql) contains all of the Influx commands that have to be run when recreating the database.

+### Dumping all logs stored on bioreactor

+We consider the "worst" case where a bioreactor has run autonomously for 15 days and has filled its memory.
+It has then stored 125000 logs.
+We fetch maximally 64 logs every 10 seconds, which means that it would take about **5.43 hours** to dump all of the logs in the database.

 ## Serial commands